qianzach/PIC16B_Project/blog_post_reflection.md

 ## *How will your experience completing this project will help you in your future studies or career?
 Please be as specific as possible.*
 **Renzo:**
+This project has taught me a tremendous amount about how to effectively collaborate on a technical project.
+Understanding git was essential to navigating collaboration, and this project taught me about the importance of being meticulous and organizing code properly.
+Following graduation I will be working as a management consultant, specifically aligned to an analytical team, so I believe the experiences learned from this project will help me in my career.

 **Zach:**